 The association responsible for the festival is called Mýrin.
 It has representatives from IBBY Iceland, SÍUNG (Association of Children’s Book Writers in Iceland), The Writer’s Union of Iceland, The University of Iceland, Reykjavík City Library and the Nordic House.

-The festival programme is diverse, with participation of authors and scholars from Iceland and abroad.
+The festival program is diverse, with participation of authors and scholars from Iceland and abroad.
 Among different events are:

-- Panels and literary programmes at the Nordic House
+- Panels and literary program at the Nordic House

 - Author talks and discussions